Louisiana Workers' Compensation Law FirmFighting For The Rights of the Injured

 Your employer can request that you be examined by a company-provided doctor.
 If you do not agree to this exam, your benefits can be temporarily suspended.
 However, if your doctor and your employer’s doctor disagree about your treatment, you may be eligible to request an Independent Medical Examination (IME).

 How the Louisiana Workers’ Compensation Attorneys at Neblett, Beard & Arsenault Can Help

 Workers’ compensation benefits are calculated using formulas provided by the state, but you can maximize your compensation by making sure you follow all set guidelines for documenting your condition.
 The easiest way to do this is to work with an attorney to prepare your claim.

-The attorneys at Neblett, Beard & Arsenault have been representing individuals with workplace injuries for more than 30 years.
+The attorneys at Neblett, Beard & Arsenault have been representing individuals with workplace injuries for almost 40 years.
 We have assisted Louisiana clients from Alexandria, Lake Charles, Shreveport, Lafayette, and Monroe.
 Our firm has a thorough understanding of Louisiana workers’ compensation law and we utilize our extensive background in workers’ compensation cases to best assist our clients.